ShujiaHuang/HGPP/README.md

 This package contains: src, extensions, example and release directories

-For 'src': source code for HGPP
+For `src`: source code for HGPP
-For 'img': Pipeline plot figure
+For `img`: Pipeline plot figure
-For 'extensions': Some basic programs for ASE and ASM analysis For 'example.tar.gz': Provide some examples for the main processes of HGPP, this tar file will be released after INSTALL HGPP
+For `extensions`: Some basic programs for ASE and ASM analysis For `example`: Provide some examples for the main processes of HGPP

 2. Install the software